 During 2012-2015 he was CEO, Dean and Professor of Jönköping International Business School (JIBS) in Sweden.
 He initiated and led JIBS’ transition from deficit, debt and leadership turbulence to institutional stability, no depth and healthy financial surplus and the first “double” EQUIS & AACSB international quality accreditation in Sweden (see December 2015 article JIBS Sets a Record for Sweden).
 Johan remains a professor of Business Administration, especially Strategy, as JIBS.

 Following a PhD in International Business from the Stockholm School of Economics (SSE), Prof Roos started his career as a postdoctoral researcher in multinational management at the Wharton School, University of Pennsylvania.
 Upon returning to Europe, he became a faculty member of the Norwegian Business School (BI) in Oslo and later, a professor at the International Institute for Management Development (IMD) in Lausanne.
 His research mainly focused on how to measure intellectual capital in companies (sample article).

-A Swedish citizen, Prof Roos is an elected member of the Danish Academy of Technical Science (ATV) and serves on the steering committees of Global Peter Drucker Forum as well as EFMD’s EPAS Accreditation Committee for programs and EOCCS Certification Board for online courses.
+A Swedish citizen, Prof Roos is an elected member of the Danish Academy of Technical Science (ATV) and serves on the steering committees of the annual Global Peter Drucker Forum conference as well as EFMD’s EPAS Accreditation Committee for programs and EOCCS Certification Board for online courses.
 He has corporate board experience from private and listed companies in several countries.
 Dr Roos is currently serving on the board of iKnow-Who, which for more than 15 years have helped companies generate breakthrough innovations through a unique multilateral industry-academia cooperation model; On The Agenda, the provider of the Mosaic™ serious game for inclusion leadership, and Imagination Lab Foundation.